guildedts/guide/guide/README.md

 The **Guilded bot API** is currently in early access, so you will need approval of a **Guilded staff member** to access the **bot API**.
 :::

 Making a **Guilded bot** may be cool and all, but there are some things you should take into mind before getting started.
 To make a **Guilded bot** using **Guilded.TS**, you should have a fairly good understanding of the **JavaScript** language itself.
-Although making a **Guilded bot** with \*_Guilded.TS_ should'nt be to hard, trying to do so will just leave you with syntax and errors you dont understand.
+Although making a **Guilded bot** with **Guilded.TS** should'nt be to hard, trying to do so will just leave you with syntax and errors you dont understand.

-**If you want to lear JavaScript, we recommend the following links:**
+**If you want to learn JavaScript, we recommend the following links:**

 -   [MDN JavaScript Docs and Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
 -   [Google](https://google.com)